ncabelin/speaking-child/README.md

 5. A guide is present that contains recommended words to practice and shows which words are already in the child's vocabulary

 ## To Do
-1. Add admin panel
+1. Add admin panel for managing users
-2. Add 'reset/forgot password'
+2. Add 'reset/forgot password' via e-mail / express-mailer
 3. Add age instead of date in bar chart, reduce ticks
+4. Add Google Analytics

 ## Restful API Dependencies
 1. express